This is a partial transcript from "Hannity & Colmes", May 24, 2004, that has been edited for clarity.

 President Bush's advisers drafted a re-reelection strategy built around raising $200 million, staging the latest nominating convention in the Republican Party's history.
 The timing will allow Bush to begin his formal campaign near the third anniversary of September 11 and, supporters hope, enhance his fund-raising advantage.

-HANNITY: Why is it OK for Bush to do that, exploiting September 11, but it's not OK for John Kerry to even the playing field?
+HANNITY: Why is it OK for Bush to do that, exploiting September 11 (search), but it's not OK for John Kerry to even the playing field?

 SIMON: Alan, the Democrats get to pick their convention date.
 They picked it.
 I mean, look at what the local officials are saying in Boston about it.